It's October and that means pumpkin time.

 The modern English word “pumpkin” was actually first mentioned in the 17th century in a version of a source now known worldwide through Disney and the Brothers Grimm: Cinderella , even though this story today has little to do with its centuries-old Greek roots, in which there was no trace of stepmothers, good fairies or pumpkins.

-By the way, this also means that our sweet darlings strawberries and raspberries are technically not berries.
+By the way, this also means that our sweet darlings Strawberries and raspberries are not technically berries.

 Pumpkin varieties - from the bees and flowers

-In fact, without this active cultivation by humans, the fruit would probably became extinct thousands of years ago because it has a number of characteristics that make it extremely unsuitable for independent survival in the environmental conditions that prevail in its area of origin today and would probably never have allowed the pumpkin to begin its current worldwide triumph.
+In fact, without this active cultivation by humans, the fruit would probably became extinct thousands of years ago , because it has a number of characteristics that make it extremely unsuitable for independent survival in the environmental conditions that prevail today in its area of origin and would probably never have allowed the pumpkin to begin its current worldwide triumph.

 The pumpkin – a survivor